Assisted Therapy Dog Adoption FAQs

 What is the Companion Paws Adoption program?

-Companion Paws Adoption is a program dedicated to supporting Canadians in need while providing a second chance for pets by rescuing, pairing and training them with those who would benefit from a companion therapy animal, or those who work with individuals that would benefit from the presence of a therapy animal.
-The cost of the complete program is $2800 and includes:
+Companion Paws Adoption is a program dedicated to supporting Canadians in need while providing a second chance for pets by rescuing, training and pairing them with those who would benefit from a companion therapy animal, or those who work with individuals that would benefit from the presence of a therapy animal.
+The cost of the complete Pre-Trained dog program is $4800 and includes:

 - the search